-First, younger rabbits are usually harder to train than older rabbits.
-Youngsters have a shorter attention span and want to explore and quickly hop on to the next adventure.
+Younger rabbits are usually harder to train than older rabbits.
+That's because youngsters have a shorter attention span and want to explore and quickly hop on to the next adventure.
 Training can begin early, but don’t expect quick results.

-Second, spaying or neutering makes a difference in how quickly a bunny will learn to use the litter box.
-Un-neutered males have other important matters (such as mating) on their minds and un-spayed females going through a false pregnancy, or a real one, will also be preoccupied.
+Spaying or neutering makes a difference in how quickly a bunny will learn to use the litter box.
+Unneutered males have other important matters (such as mating) on their minds.
+And unspayed females going through a false pregnancy, or a real one, will also be preoccupied.
 Plus, marking territory is important to both sexes when they are not spayed or neutered.
-This undesirable trait is only one reason to spay or neuter your rabbits at the appropriate age.
-(For other reasons, see “Rabbit Neutering or Spaying.”)
+This undesirable trait is only one reason to spay or neuter your rabbits.

 Another key to success: Take the time to observe your rabbit’s behavior, so you know what indicates that the bunny is about to go potty.
 Some rabbits back up into a corner to urinate; others want to potty as soon as they are let out of their cage.
 Look for the tail to go up and the ears to relax.
-You’ll want to catch the rabbit before she urinates and steer her into the litter box.
+The goal is to catch rabbits before they urinate and steer them into the litter box.

-You will want your rabbit to be excited about spending time in the litter box, so make it a welcoming place.
+You'll want your rabbit to be excited about spending time in the litter box, so make it a welcoming place.
 Fill the bottom of the box with rabbit-safe litter, such as wood pellets, aspen shavings, or thick layers of newspaper.
-Don’t use clay, cedar or clumping cat litters because these are bad for bunnies’ health.
-Pile fresh hay on top and, to really entice your bunny, add a few papaya treats, a piece of apple, a favorite herb or a toy.
+Don’t use clay, cedar, or clumping cat litters because these are bad for bunnies’ health.
+Pile fresh hay on top.
+And to really entice your bunny, add a few papaya treats, a piece of apple, a favorite herb, or a toy.

 Steps for litter training rabbits

-Cleanliness is important for keeping your bunny interested in using the box, so clean the litter boxes every two or three days, or as needed.
+Cleanliness is important for keeping your bunny interested in using the litter box, so clean the boxes every two to three days or as needed.
 A good cleaning solution is half white vinegar and half water.
-Top the boxes daily with fresh hay.
+Also, top the boxes daily with fresh hay.

-To respect the rabbit’s space, don’t reach into the cage or space to pull the rabbit out; instead, coax her out.
-Also, don’t clean the space or cage when the rabbit is inside.
-Keep food dishes close to the door to minimize intrusion.
-If you are carrying the bunny back to her area, let her hop into the door of the cage or sectioned-off area rather than placing her inside.
+To respect the rabbit’s space, don’t clean the box or cage when the rabbit is inside.
+Coax the rabbit out first (rather than reaching in and pulling them out).
+Also, if you are carrying the bunny back to their area after cleaning, let them hop into the door of the cage or sectioned-off area rather than placing them inside.

-Finally, if your rabbit’s litter box habits change, there may be something medically wrong with her.
-Have the bunny checked by your veterinarian, just to make sure.
-Of course, a change in litter box habits can also result from the rabbit being frightened, new rabbits in the area, or a change in caregivers or the bunny’s environment.
+Finally, if your rabbit’s litter box habits change, there might be something medically wrong.
+Have the bunny checked by your veterinarian.
+A change in litter box habits can also result from the rabbit being frightened, new rabbits in the area, or a change in caregivers or the bunny’s environment.

-With a bit of luck, you should soon be experiencing the joys of a rabbit trained to use the litter box!
+With a bit of luck, practice, and patience, you should soon be experiencing the joys of a rabbit trained to use the litter box.